openaq/openaq-api/README.md

 ## Dockerfile

 There is a Dockerfile included that will turn the project into a Docker container.
-The container can be found [here](https://hub.docker.com/r/flasher/openaq-api/) and is currently mostly used for deployment purposes for [AWS ECS](https://aws.amazon.com/ecs/).
+[The container](https://hub.docker.com/r/flasher/openaq-api/) is currently mostly used for deployment purposes for [AWS ECS](https://aws.amazon.com/ecs/).
 If someone wanted to make it better for local development, that'd be a great PR!

 ## Contributing
 There are a lot of ways to contribute to this project, more details can be found in the [contributing guide](CONTRIBUTING.md).